Segfault-Inc/Multicorn/pages/foreign-data-wrappers.rst

 ----------------

 root_dir:   (string) the base dir from which the pattern is evaluated.
-The files in this directory should be readable by the postgresql user.
+The files in this directory should be readable by the PostgreSQL user.
 Ex: /var/www/

 pattern:    (string) a pattern defining which files to match, and wich parts of the